 She turned towards me, infuriated.
 I quickly apologised.
 She closed her eyes again and began to talk in a low, patient tone:

-– You have a pretty basic idea of love.
-It’s not just a series of sensual encounters independent from each other.
+– You have such a basic idea of love.
+It’s not just a series of sexual encounters independent from each other.

 I thought that all my relationships had been like that.
 A sudden emotion drawn out by someone’s face, or by something they did, or by a kiss.
 Instants that bloomed like a flower and were gone, without anything to connect them, that was all I could remember.

-I don’t remember well the events of those fifteen days.
-I’ve already said, I was on holiday.
-I didn’t want to pay much attention, I didn’t see anything menacing.
+I don’t remember well the events of that fortnight.
+I was on holiday.
+I didn’t want to pay much attention, I didn’t see anything menacing about things.
 Afterwards was different, obviously.
 Then I had to remember as much as I could, as accurately as I could, it occupied my whole mind, my whole life.
 But those three happy weeks, three weeks total… Like which day was it that my dad stared at Anne’s mouth, when he told her off loudly for being so indifferent, and then seemed to laugh it off?
 Which day did he begin to compare how ‘subtle’ she was with how ‘half-stupid’ Elsa was, with a straight face?
-My calmness rested on this idiotic idea that they’d known each other for fifteen years and if they were going to fall in love, they would have done it already – and, I said to myself, if it did happen, he’d love her for three months and then have a few good memories and a fair amount of humiliation.
+My calmness rested on this idiotic idea that they’d known each other for fifteen years and if they were going to fall in love, they would have done it already – and, I said to myself, if it did happen, he’d love her for three months and then leave with a few good memories, but humiliated.
 Couldn’t I already see that Anne wasn’t the sort of woman you could just abandon?
 Anyway, Salil was there, and enough to occupy my thoughts.
-He took me out at night to the clubs in Saint-Tropez, the ones that would let us in, I remember losing myself dancing to Origami, kissing and shouting in each other’s ears things we’d forgotten by the morning, but which seemed so important at the time.
+He took me out at night to the clubs in Saint-Tropez, the ones that would let us in, I remember losing myself dancing to Origami, kissing, and shouting in each other’s ears things we’d forgotten by the morning, but which seemed so important at the time.
 By day we sailed his boat around the coast.
 Sometimes dad came with us.
-He liked Sal, mostly because he’d taught dad how to play Ronda, a Moroccan card game, and then let him win.
+He liked Sal, mostly because he’d taught dad how to play Ronda, and then let him win.
 Dad called him ‘Sal kid’ and Salil called him Monsieur, but watching them, it wasn’t really clear who was the adult.

 – You don’t realise that she’s self satisfied!
 I cried.
 She congratulates herself about her life because she feels like she’s done her duty and…